ParallelMaths/parallel/pages/7-19-pie-charts.md

 ![](/resources/7-19-pie-charts/5-letter-distribution.png){image align="center"}

 ::: problem id=5_1 marks=5
 __5.1.__ Your challenge is to decipher the coded message about maths.
-Once you have worked out the quote, Google it to find out the author of the quote, and then type his 5-letter surname into the answer box.
+Once you have worked out the quote, Google it to find out who said it, and then type his 5-letter surname into the answer box.

 __PAUCGN YH GFA XYBHG GAHG; GFABA YH TZ EABOUTATG EQUVA YT GFA LZBQR XZB CWQN OUGFAOUGYVH.__